To be eligible for a Small Grant (Biannual), your organisation must:

 - Choose one of the relevant grant stream objectives.

-Who will benefit from your project or activity?
-(25%)
+Who will benefit from your project, activity or equipment purchase?
+(33%)

-- Tell us who will be involved in your project or activity.
+- Who will be involved in your project or activity.

-- Tell us how the project will benefit Boroondara residents.
+- How the project will benefit Boroondara residents.

 - Explain how your organisation will plan, deliver and evaluate the activity.